MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/get-started/runbook-execution-in-service-management-automation.md

 # Runbook Execution in Service Management Automation

->Applies To: System Center 2016
+>Applies To: System Center 2016 - Service Management Automation

 Requests to start a runbook are performed by the Service Management Automation web service using either the Service Management Portal or the [Start-SmaRunbook](http://aka.ms/runbookauthor/startsmarunbook) Windows PowerShell cmdlet.
 The web service writes this request to the Automation database where it is retrieved by one of the Automation Worker servers.